librity/nlw5_elixir/README.md

 # Start your project as an Interactive Elixir session
 $ iex -S mix

+# Start your dev server with an Interactive Elixir session
+$ iex -S mix phx.server

 # Format all files
 $ mix format
 ```